 Natural Verses Patterns

 Not everyone wants a random stone look, however.
 Vollmer says one of his customers wanted a more traditional tile pattern.
 To achieve the look, “We laid the pattern around the cracks and cut the cracks first.
 Then we popped chalk lines and cut the rest of the pattern.”

 For a more realistic look, “small spider cracking is good for leaves and other organic [design] elements,” says Meursing.
 Additional saw cuts can help incorporate the cracks into a design.

 Donaldson suggests you can garner nice effects by highlighting a crack.
 “Insert color in the crack with a sprayer, allowing the color to absorb on either side of the crack.”

-Other creative options include routing out cracks or spalls and gluing in marbles or filling the voids with another color or material for an inlay effect.
+Other creative options include routing out cracks or spalls and gluing in marbles.
+Additionally, filling the voids with another color or material for an inlay effect.

 As Vollmer points out, “There’s nothing you can’t do with decorative concrete if you have an open, creative mind.”

 No matter what your decorative effect, “Cracks can be filled, but with no expectation that they are fixed,” admonishes Adamson.

 Crack repair is a big deal, but “I would never guarantee a customer ‘no cracks,’” reports Donaldson.